BlitterStudio/amiberry/docs/README.md

 ![Amiberry logo](https://i2.wp.com/blitterstudio.com/wp-content/uploads/2020/01/Logo-v3-1.png?resize=768%2C543&ssl=1)

-Amiberry is an optimized Amiga emulator for ARM32, ARM64, x86_64 and RISC-V platforms.
-It runs on both macOS and Linux.
-Windows users can always use [WinUAE](https://www.winuae.net).
+Amiberry is an optimized Amiga emulator for Intel/AMD, ARM (32bit and 64bit) and RISC-V platforms.
+It runs on both Linux and macOS.
+Windows users should use [WinUAE](https://www.winuae.net), even if Amiberry can run on WSL (Windows Subsystem for Linux).

 The core emulation comes from [WinUAE](https://www.winuae.net), and even the main GUI is designed to look similar to that.
 It includes JIT support, to get high-performance results on CPU-intensive emulated environments, like desktop applications.
 On top of that, there are some unique features developed specifically for Amiberry, such as the WHDLoad booter, support for RetroArch controller mapping, and several more.

-There are currently two Amiberry versions available: **Amiberry and Amiberry-Lite** - [see here](https://github.com/BlitterStudio/amiberry/wiki/First-Installation) to see which is the best pick for your needs.
+There are currently two Amiberry editions available: **Amiberry and Amiberry-Lite** - [see here](https://github.com/BlitterStudio/amiberry/wiki/First-Installation) to see which is the best pick for your needs.

-## Platforms

-Amiberry runs on Linux and macOS platforms (ARM32, ARM64, x86_64 and RISC-V).

 ## Getting Amiberry

 ### DEB packages

-Amiberry is available as a DEB package for ARM32, ARM64 and x86_64 Debian-based Linux platforms.
+Amiberry is available as a DEB package for ARM32, ARM64(aarch64) and x86_64 Debian-based Linux platforms.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.
 Then, assuming you have it in your current directory, you can install it with:

       sudo apt update && sudo apt install ./amiberry_7.0.0_arm64.deb

-if you have an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run [Amiberry](https://aur.archlinux.org/packages/amiberry) through:
+If you on Arch Linux you'll find Amiberry on the [AUR](https://aur.archlinux.org/packages/amiberry) or if you use an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run:

       yay -S amiberry